vgacentrifuge/pcb/README.md

 We can use ADCs with more bit depth than this, and then ignore the least significant bits.
 When configuring the gain on the ADC, I2C is used, which should be the MCU's task (right??
 TODO).

 ##### ADC support components
-It seems people expect the cable to be 75 Ohms, in addition to 75 Ohm pull-down resistors on both the DAC output and the ADC input.
+It seems people expect the cable to be 75 Ohms, in addition to 75 Ohm pull-down resistors on the ADC input.

+TODO: Where do we need to add resistors?
+What even is impedance matching?
+Read the DAC and ADC datasheets perhaps.

 #### Output VGA DAC
 When outputing analog color data, we don't want to use resistors, as they take space,